RideLondon

-Between 2013 and 2019, the event culminated in the London–Surrey Classic, a one-day international elite men's road cycling race.
-From 2022, the RideLondon Classique - a three day, international elite women's road race as part of the UCI Women's World Tour - serves as the flagship event.
+Between 2013 and 2019, the event culminated in the London–Surrey Classic, a one-day international men's road cycling race.
+In 2022, the RideLondon Classique – a three-day international women's road race as part of the UCI Women's World Tour – served as the flagship event.

 Current events

 RideLondon is composed of several events held on the same weekend, currently in late May.
-Previously the event was held in late July, to follow the conclusion of the Tour de France.
+Between 2013 and 2019, the event was held in late July, to follow the conclusion of the Tour de France.

 RideLondon Classique

-A three day, international elite women's road race forms part of the UCI Women's World Tour.
+A three-day, international women's road race forms part of the UCI Women's World Tour.
 In 2022, the first two stages are held in Essex, with the final stage taking place in London.
 First held as a one-day race in central London in 2013, at one time the Classique awarded the highest prize money for a women's one-day race.

 RideLondon Essex

-Starting and finishing in London and passing through Essex, the RideLondon Essex is a sportive ride for amateur cyclists, with over 25,000 participants.
-In previous years, RideLondon Surrey served as the sportive ride, with riders raising money for charities - £12.5 million in 2017.
+Starting and finishing in London and passing through Essex, the RideLondon Essex is claimed to be sportive ride for amateur cyclists, with around over 25,000 participants.
+In previous years, RideLondon Surrey served as the sportive ride, with riders raising money for charities – £12.5 million in 2017.
 As with previous editions, routes vary in distance from 100 to 30 miles.

 RideLondon FreeCycle

-The RideLondon FreeCycle is an opportunity for amateurs to cycle on closed roads in Central London, passing landmarks such as Buckingham Palace, the Bank of England, the Houses of Parliament and St Paul's Cathedral.
+The RideLondon FreeCycle was created amateurs to cycle on closed roads in Central London, crossing places such as Buckingham Palace, the Bank of England, the Houses of Parliament and St. Paul's Cathedral.